 Were you recently involved in a car accident?
 Is your vehicle totaled or needs substantial repairs?
+Are you injured and need to be compensated for your losses?

 When Can I Pursue Property Damage Claims?

-- There were no physical injuries.
+• There were no physical injuries

-It is important to remember that you can seek compensation for your vehicle damages and other personal property damages as well.
+You can seek compensation for your vehicle damages and other personal property damages as well.
 That includes the costs of purchasing new car seats, damage to your electronic devices, or the costs of replacing other damaged personal items.

-Usually, you’ll file a claim with the liable party’s insurance company to recoup your losses.
+Usually, you’ll file a claim with the liable party’s car insurance company to recoup your losses.
 However, this may not always be possible.
 The defendant might not have coverage, or their insurance may not be enough to cover everything.

-- The type of accident
+• The type of accident

-- Whether multiple parties share liability
+• Whether multiple parties share liability

-- The severity of the property losses
+• The severity of the property losses

 Are Property Damage Claims Paid Automatically?

 It is unlikely that your claim will be paid automatically.
 You should expect the liable party and insurance company to do everything possible to reduce their financial obligations.

 As you can imagine, this could make cases that should be handled swiftly take substantially longer.
 If you hope to get through the claims process quickly, having an experienced attorney may be in your best interest.

-Filing a Georgia Property Damage Claim
+How to File a Georgia Property Damage Claim

 1. Collect Evidence

-Start obtaining evidence that can be used to support your case.
 Take pictures of the damage surrounding the accident or your personal property.
-Never admit liability or express guilt.
-That could be seen as accepting liability for the accident.
+Never admit liability or express guilt as that could be seen as accepting liability for the accident.

 2. Report the Accident